When you are looking for help, someone to share your thoughts with, there are a number of things you’ll need to consider.

 If, like me, you have found that thinking and processing language, social situations and emotional regulation can be hard, we’ll find a way together to make sure we are both heard and understood – a way that works for each of us, but which doesn’t have to be the same.

-I became a counsellor to help others find their answers, to work with people who are struggling with understanding and accepting themselves.
+I became a counsellor to help others find their answers, to work with people who struggle with understanding and accepting themselves.

-By getting to know yourself better we can explore what you need, and I can:
+Helping you get to know yourself better, we can explore what you need and I can:

 I understand that each person I work with is an individual, and what has brought you to me are the experiences from your life.
 I can give you the space to explore those experiences, to understand what your needs are and to find the possible paths your journey might take.